testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-autonomously-part1.md

 This is exactly what biological evolution does.
 Genes aren't just instructions—they're traits that enable organisms to reach and survive in environmental states not yet mastered by the population.
 Our input sequences serve the same role: enabling Mario to reach game states not yet explored.

-But one might question whether GA truly applies to deterministic systems where the same inputs always produce the same results.
+One might question whether GA truly applies to deterministic systems where the same inputs always produce the same results.
+However, determinism actually makes GAs more powerful by providing perfect reproducibility.
+We can define non-determinism as simply not having control over all inputs—apparent randomness is often just hidden state.
-Interestingly, the universe itself might be actually deterministic!
-To show that it is non-deterministic would require one to rewind it to a previous state and replay.
-Moreover, if the universe truly contains *everything*, by definition, then it must be deterministic because any apparent randomness would just be hidden state, since true non-determinism would require an external source (meaning the universe isn't everything).
-Therefore, one could argue that **determinism is the top-level concept**—apparent non-determinism is simply incomplete observation of deterministic state.

-> Consequently, we can define non-determinism as not having control over all the inputs.

 Deterministic systems like *Super Mario* make this explicit, giving us perfect reproducibility for controlled evolutionary experiments.

-Leaving this almost philosophical digression, recognizing the approach as a mutation-based Genetic Algorithm unlocks decades of evolutionary computation research and opens a wide range of possibilities.
+Recognizing the approach as a mutation-based Genetic Algorithm unlocks decades of evolutionary computation research and opens a wide range of possibilities.

 ## Concrete implementation of autonomous exploration